+Purchasing

-Purchasing Language:
+Language:

 Prior Council Action: February 17, 2011: Council approved Resolution No. 20110217-030, establishing a policy and general criteria under which municipal utility district requests will be considered.
 April 07, 2011: Council approved Resolution No. 20110407-019, consenting to special legislation that would create the Pilot Knob Municipal Utility Districts.
 January 26, 2012: Council set a public hearing for March 1, 2012.
 March 1, 2012: Council postponed the public hearing and action to March 8, 2012.
+March 8, 2012: Council approved first reading and set public hearings on the Strategic Partnership Agreement for April 12, 2012 and April 26, 2012.

-For More Information: Virginia Collier, Planning and Development Review Department, (512) 974-2022
+For More Information: Virginia Collier 974-2022

 Boards and Commission Action: Recommended by the Water and Wastewater Commission, the Environmental Board, the Parks Board, and the Planning Commission.
-Not recommended by the Urban Transportation Commission.
+Not recommended by the Urban Transportation Commission

 MBE / WBE:

 Related Items:

 Additional Backup Information